 1920 The population of the District of Columbia is 437,572, comprised of 326,680 whites; 109,966 Blacks; and 745 other non-whites.

 1926 In Corrigan v.
 Buckley, the D.C.
 Court of Appeals cited the widespread use of segregation laws in the District of Columbia to uphold the constitutionality of restrictive covenants that prevented the sale of property to individuals based on race and ethnicity.
 The case was initiated after Irene Hand Corrigan accepted an offer by a Black woman Helen Curtis to purchase her house on the 1700 block of S Street.
-Jack Buckley sued Corrigan for violation for violation of a restrictive covenant.
+Jack Buckley sued Corrigan for violation of a restrictive covenant.
 The U.S. Supreme Court declined the case.

 1930 The population of the District of Columbia is 486,869 comprised of 353,981 whites; 132,068 Blacks; and 820 other non-whites.